apache/zookeeper/src/contrib/loggraph/README.txt

 Content filtering uses a adhoc filtering language, using prefix notation.
 The language looks somewhat similar to lisp.
 A statement in the language takes the form (op arg arg ....).
 A statement resolves to a boolean value.
 Statements can be nested.

 4.1 - Filter arguments
 An argument can be a number, a string or a symbol.
 A number is any argument which starts with -, + or 0 to 9.
-If the number starts with 0x it is interpretted as hexidecimal.
+If the number starts with 0x it is interpretted as hexadecimal.
 Otherwise it is interpretted as decimal.
 If the argument begins with a double-quote, (") it is interpretted as a string.
 Anything else is interpretted as a symbol.

 4.2 - Filter symbols
 The possible filter symbols are: